HigherEdgeSoftware/XRJV1-electrumx/docs/protocol-methods.rst

 blockchain.address.get_mempool
 ------------------------------

-Return the unconfirmed transactions of a bitcoin address.
+Return the unconfirmed transactions of a xrjv1 address.

 **Signature**